FlowScript/Phantom/README.md

 - Added optional `BrickColorIndex` argument to `Fire`, `Smoke`, and `Sparkles` commands

 **Changes:**
-- Gears added via the `Gear` command can now be removed using the `Ungear` command
+- Gears added via the `Gear` command can now be removed using the `UnGear` command
-- The `Spawnpoint` command now uses the Targeted Player's Position if no Secondary Target is specified
+- The `SpawnPoint` command now uses the Targeted Player's Position if no Secondary Target is specified
 - Updated the Freecam Script to the latest Roblox Release
-  - The `Freecam` command now has a Keybind Toggle *(Shift + P)*
+  - The `FreeCam` command now has a Keybind Toggle *(Shift + P)*
 - Added `R15` Tag as an option to `Script Hub` scripts
 - Small Tweaks and Improvements